 For example, planned cities like Chicago and Washington, D.C., are set on a grid of streets.
 Cities that grew organically have roads in all directions — picture London or Moscow.
 So, is symmetry a sign of rational choice, while asymmetry reflects numerous decentralized decisions?

 Professor Morson, a specialist in literary theory and criticism, and President and Professor Schapiro, a labor economist focusing on the economics of higher education, will engage in a spirited debate from their respective positions.
 Students will learn that a strong argument necessarily engages with its opponents and have the opportunity to further develop their own positions through discussion and writing.

 "You engage with complex issues and ideas with a nuance that is so rare in today's world," said a former student.
 "This class changes your perspective on everything."

 Space is limited to 80 students for this popular course co-listed by the Kaplan Institute for the Humanities and the Department of Slavic Languages and Literatures.
-The professors will select students by a short essay application, due Nov.
-30. See CAESAR to apply.
+The professors will select students by a short essay application.
+See CAESAR to apply.